 Total litter input to soil can be divided into an aboveground fraction: leaves/needles, stems, branches, and fruits; and a belowground fraction, also referred to as rhizodeposition: root mortality, sloughing off of root tissue, and secretion of mucilage and root exudates (Nguyen, 2003).
 The relative distribution of the litter input over these two fractions, as well as the vertical distribution of the belowground input is highly relevant for the carbon profile.
 Jobbágy and Jackson (2000) found a significant relationship between vertical soil carbon distribution and plant functional type, which is partially explained by ecosystem-level root/shoot ratios and the vertical distribution of root biomass.
-Since net primary production (NPP) is the source of litter input, its distribution over above- and below-ground biomass is a good predictor of the relative proportions of aboveground litter fall and rhizodeposition (Raich and Nadelhoffer, 1989).
+Since net primary production (NPP) is the source of litter input, its distribution over above- and below-ground biomass is a good predictor of the relative proportions of aboveground litter fall and rhizodeposition (Raich and Nadelhoffer, 1989)(Xiao et al., 2023, GEB).
 For instance, herbaceous vegetation types and shrubs allocate the highest fraction of NPP belowground, and forests the lowest fraction (Chapin et al., 2002).
 Saugier et al. (2001) compiled NPP estimates and concluded that on average 67 % and 57 % of NPP is allocated belowground for grasslands and arctic tundra, respectively, whereas for temperate and boreal forests this fraction is 39 % and 44 %.
 Root to shoot biomass ratios follow a similar pattern (Jackson et al. 1996).
 Due to the difficulty of measuring NPP, particularly belowground, these figures should be considered carefully (Clark et al., 2001).
+Synthesizing global data sets including NPP measurements from 725 soil profiles, root biomass and its depth distribution from 559 soil profiles, Xiao et al. (2023) are the first to map depth-resolved belowground NPP (BNPP) at 1 km resolution across the globe.
+They found that global average BNPP allocated to the 0–20 cm soil layer is estimated to be 1.1 Mg C ha–1 yr–1, accounting for ~60% of total BNPP.
+Across the globe, the depth distribution of BNPP varies largely, and more BNPP is allocated to deeper layers in hotter and drier regions.
+Edaphic, climatic and topographic properties (in order of importance) explain >80% of such variability; and the direction and magnitude of the influence of individual properties are soil depth- and biome-dependent.
 Furthermore, plants may change their allocation pattern and rooting profile when changes in nutrient and water availability and other environmental factors occur (Jackson et al., 2000).

 Decomposition dynamics of above and belowground litter differ substantially due to differences in chemical composition and environmental factors at the deposition site—at the surface or directly within the profile.
 Root litter has repeatedly been found to be more chemically recalcitrant than aboveground litter due to the presence of substances such as lignin, cutin, and suberin (Rasse et al., 2005).
 Furthermore, since root input occurs predominantly in the mineral soil, it is subject to stabilization mechanisms related to the mineral phase such as adsorption and occlusion in aggregates (Rasse et al., 2005).